Whorlton Suspension Bridge

 Diversion routes for vehicles, cyclists and pedestrians were put in place whilst a programme of further investigation and testing was undertaken to better understand the bridge’s current condition and gather further information on material properties.

-Our experts continue to work closely with the client to approve temporary works designs proposed by the specialist contractor undertaking the further investigation and testing works.
-This includes refining and reviewing the structural assessment based on the findings which will prove critical in the bridge’s restoration.
-This process is ongoing.
+Our experts worked closely with the client to approve temporary works designs proposed by the specialist contractor undertaking the further investigation and testing works.
+This included refining and reviewing the initial structural assessment based on the findings of the investigation works, which will prove critical in the bridge’s restoration.

 Outcomes so far